-Figure 1.2 DST inserted into Plastic Protective Housing 2.
-Program Installation This chapter describes how to install and uninstall the SeaStar software on your PC computer.
-2.1 Install To download SeaStar visit www.star-oddi.com/downloads.
+Figure 1.2 DST inserted into Plastic Housing 2.
+Program Installation This chapter describes how to install and uninstall the FoodStar software on your PC computer.
+2.1 Install To download FoodStar visit www.star-oddi.com/downloads.
 To install the program, follow the automatic InstallShield Wizard.
 Follow the instructions on the screen.
-You will be prompted for a directory name for your SeaStar program.
-Type in your product key.
+You will be prompted for a directory name for your FoodStar program.
+To run the program after installation, do one of the following: Type in your product key.
 Please keep the product key in a safe location as you may need it for future use.
 The product key works for multiple computers on the same network.
+2.2 Uninstall To uninstall the program, do the following:

+- 1. Click on the Start button in Windows.

+- 2. Go to Settings and Control Panel.

+- 3. Choose Add/Remove Programs.

+- 4. Choose FoodStar and click on Change/Remove, and 'Yes to all'.

+3. Preparation

-2.2 Uninstall To uninstall the program, do the following: - 1.
-Click on the Start button in Windows. - 2.
-Go to Settings and Control Panel. - 3.
-Choose Add/Remove Programs. - 4.
-Choose SeaStar and click on Change/Remove, and 'Yes to all'.
-3. Preparation This chapter describes preparations that should be carried out before connecting to the recorder.
-Start SeaStar and the following window appears:
+This chapter describes preparations that should be carried out before connecting to the recorder.

+Start FoodStar and the following window appears: